dmitry-ivanov/laravel-helper-functions/README.md

 // ]
 ```

-Alternatively, you can pass an instance of `SimpleXMLElement` as a first argument.
+Alternatively, you can pass an instance of the `SimpleXMLElement` class instead of a string.

 #### `array_to_xml()`

-Convert array to XML string:
+Convert the given array to XML string:

 ```php
 $array = [